Dashboard Member settings

 Understanding the rules when you first take on transport manager duties is one thing, but laws can change, and new restrictions or guidelines can be brought in at any time.

-Once you have got to grips with a legal change, it is your job to make sure that any vehicle, rule, or process alterations that must be made to adhere to the change are implemented.
+Once you have come to grips with a legal change, it is your responsibility to ensure that any necessary alterations to vehicles, rules, or processes are implemented to comply with the change.
 This should start with a process of education and training to ensure that your drivers and anyone else within the business who might be affected are fully aware of the changes.

-You may have to update paperwork, make changes to your vehicles, or budget for extra costs, to ensure that everyone in the fleet abides by the new rules as soon as they come into force.
+You may need to update paperwork, make adjustments to your vehicles, or allocate funds for additional costs to ensure that everyone in the fleet complies with the new rules as soon as they take effect.
 In the eyes of the law, ignorance is not a defence, so you need to keep yourself informed.

 A transport manager’s role